-Developed by emergency physician, teacher and author, Dr. Stephen Schueler, the Everyday Health Symptom Checker is one of the most unique online symptom checker we reviewed.
-Its an interactive video take on a real emergency room interview.
+Developed by an emergency physician, teacher, and author, Dr. Stephen Schueler, the Everyday Health Symptom Checker is one of the most unique online symptom checkers we have reviewed.
+It’s an interactive video take on a real emergency room interview.

 The Everyday Health Symptom Checker featured many advantages.
 The video feature helps users better understand symptoms before going click crazy which can end up making users think they have a deadly disease instead of just the common cold.
 The specific questions also included photos if applicable, helping users better identify symptoms.

-Developed by ER doctors and software engineers, Symptify is a standard symptom checker, but does have features that can benefit users to empower them to make better health decisions, according to the site.
-Patients can freely enter in text whatever is bothering him or her, or can choose from a list of common complaints.
+Developed by ER doctors and software engineers, Symptify is a standard symptom checker but does have features that can benefit users to empower them to make better health decisions, according to the site.
+Patients can freely type in whatever is bothering him or her or can choose from a list of common complaints.
 The user will then be prompted to answer questions pertaining to provide symptoms that are more specific.
 Symptify creators wanted users to stop using search engines alone to make a diagnosis, and have a place to better store the most relevant content into one consultation.

-We found some pros of Symptify that others didnt have, like a feature that allows users to send their predicted causes directly to their chosen medical providers before arrival so that the facility can better prepare for arrival with questions and appropriate intervention prior to arrival.
-In addition, the diagnosis and information is very basic and in layperson terms for everyone to understand.
+We found some pros of Symptify that others didn’t have, like a feature that allows users to send their predicted causes directly to their chosen medical providers before arrival so that the facility can better prepare for arrival with questions and appropriate intervention prior to arrival.
+In addition, the diagnosis and information are very basic and in layperson terms for everyone to understand.